New TFL tube map released featuring Elizabeth Line

 Some were surprised to see the part-overground line on the iconic Underground map

-The latest tube map has been revealed by Transport for London (TfL), featuring the soon-to-launch Elizabeth Line.
+A brand new redesigned tube map has been revealed by Transport for London (TfL), featuring the new Elizabeth Line.

 The map of London’s underground network looks busier than ever, with the Elizabeth Line - part of the Crossrail project - sketched out in purple.

-The Elizabeth Line is set to launch on Tuesday, 24 May, some 41 months later than originally planned.
+The Elizabeth Line launched this morning, some 41 months later than originally planned.

-Some were surprised to see it on the London Underground map as the line starts and finishes overground, only going underground for the part of the line running through central London.
+Some were surprised to see the purple line on the famous underground map, as the Elizabeth line starts and finishes overground, only going underground for the part of the line running through central London.

 A statement from TfL said: “Services on the Elizabeth line’s new central section will run from Paddington to Abbey Wood through the tunnels beneath London constructed by Crossrail.